chelaxian/TG_Voice-Video_MSG/README.md

 3. **Provide chat/user ID:**
     After the file is processed, the bot will send you converted file and ask for the chat/user ID to send the file to.
 Enter the chat/user ID.

     To get user/group ID you can search any bot in Telegram named like "Get My ID" or similar.
-For example https://t.me/getmy_idbot
+For example https://t.me/getmy_idbot or https://t.me/username_to_id_bot

     Or you can use custom Telegram client like Swiftgram / Nicegram / iMe that have this function too.